fatih/vim-go/README.md

 * [vim-plug](https://github.com/junegunn/vim-plug)
   * `Plug 'fatih/vim-go'`

-You will also need to install all necessary binaries.
-We have a handy command for it: `:GoInstallBinaries`.
+You will also need to install all the necessary binaries. vim-go makes it easy to install all of them by providing a command, `:GoInstallBinaries`, which will `go get` all the required binaries.

-Check out the "Install" section in [the documentation](doc/vim-go.txt) for more detailed instructions (`:help go-install`).
+Check out the Install section in [the documentation](doc/vim-go.txt) for more detailed instructions (`:help go-install`).

 ## Usage